|Print Recipe||Yield: 2 lb loaf|

 • Also see: How to Make Bread Dough

 3. About a half hour before the dough has finished its second rise, move your oven rack to the middle position, place a heavy pot or Dutch oven in the center of the rack, and preheat the oven to 475 degrees.
 After 30 minutes when the oven and pot are preheated, score the dough with 3 angled slits across the top with a serrated bread knife for a loaf (or cut an “X” across the top for a round), then carefully remove the hot pot and gently place the dough in the pot.
 Cover and bake for 30 minutes.3 Remove the lid and continue baking for another 10 to 15 minutes until the bread is a deep chestnut color, but not burned.
-When the bread is done, carefully remove the loaf from the hot pot and place it on a wire rack to cool for at least 20 minutes before slicing.
+You can also check it with an instant read thermometer.
+Your bread should be done when the internal temperature reaches 195°F. When the bread is done, carefully remove the loaf from the hot pot and place it on a wire rack to cool for at least 20 minutes before slicing.

 Note: While this recipe is very forgiving, as with all baking recipes, it is important to follow it as closely as possible for the best results.